 - Join a Loyalty Program of a hotel chain.
 Try to book the same chain wherever you go.
 You will always receive offers, free nights, upgrades, free breakfast, happy hours, and lots more.
 However, do not become a slave to a loyalty program.
 Don’t decide your travel plans based on your points and loyalty programs.

-Enjoy Fine-Dining on a Budget
+Enjoy fine dining on a Budget

-Love eating in a Michelin starred restaurant but can’t afford the extravagant prices?
+Love eating in a Michelin-starred restaurant but can’t afford the extravagant prices?
 Don’t lose hope.
 You can still enjoy fine dining if you try to be innovative.
-Plan a lunch instead of a dinner while visiting a high-end restaurant, as set-menu is always cheaper during lunch hours.
+Plan a lunch instead of a dinner while visiting a high-end restaurant, as the set menu is always cheaper during lunch hours.
 When you are dining out in a plush joint, focus on the specialties, local cuisine, and regional beverages.
 You can skip the usual drinks and food for some other day.
 Better still, just order coffee and dessert so that you can soak in the luxury, experience, and vibes of the place without paying a hefty price.
 Look for local restaurants and hidden gems that will serve you regional delicacies at very competitive rates.
-Eateries in suburbs would be less expensive than tourist areas, so you can target them.
+Eateries in suburbs would be less expensive than in tourist areas, so you can target them.
 Check sites like Travelzoo and Groupon to find offers for restaurants, activities, spa treatments, etc. Even Credit cards have a tie-up with lots of eating places.

 Upgrade your Local Travel

 It is not pleasant carrying heavy luggage on complicated public transport.
-Taxis, though expensive, make life much easier and comfortable.
+Taxis, though expensive, make life much easier and more comfortable.
 Uber has made traveling within the city affordable to a large extent.
 Pre-booking taxis to and fro from the airport should always be looked into.
-Call/mail the hotel to find about their airport shuttle.
+Call/mail the hotel to find out about their airport shuttle.
 Rent a luxury car for a brush with luxury.
 The difference is not that big and you will feel extravagant.
 Buying a train pass also helps in making your local travel convenient, as you can travel everywhere without bothering about buying tickets.
 They usually come with discount vouchers for local cafes and eateries.

 Travel where your Currency goes further

 Plan your vacation to a country where your currency is worth more, and everything would look affordable.
 People coming from the USA and Europe find most South-Eastern countries cheap.
 They are able to enjoy all the luxuries that they could never afford in their country.
-Keep a track of currencies that is plummeting and plan a trip there.
+Keep track of currencies that are plummeting and plan a trip there.
 You will be able to live king-size.
 The UK pound was in the doldrums in the wake of Brexit, so that was a good time to take a vacation in the UK.
 It means that you would be able to buy more things for less.

 All of us are excited by luxury, but no point in getting swayed by good offers and making hasty decisions.
 Invest in an upscale resort only if you plan to spend most of your time in the resort.
 If you are going to be busy the whole day sightseeing, why spend on the hotel?
 Use the money for dining, taxis, private tours, etc. If you have your eyes set on a lavish property, try to save money for it by compromising on your accommodations on the other nights.
 The budget hotel may not be up to the mark, but you have something dreamy to look forward to.
 Flying Business Class makes no sense for a 2-hour flight.
 Use the money elsewhere.
-Business Class in a long-haul flight will give you that sense of luxury & comfort that you were looking for.
-Spending money for exclusive adventures also makes sense.
-Wild-beast Migration and Northern Lights are some of the once-in-a-lifetime experiences that should be enjoyed in the best way possible.
+Business Class on a long-haul flight will give you that sense of luxury & comfort that you were looking for.
+Spending money on exclusive adventures also makes sense.
+Wild-beast Migration and the Northern Lights are some of the once-in-a-lifetime experiences that should be enjoyed in the best way possible.

-Don’t assume that the luxe experiences are only for the rich.
-Follow these tips and hacks that will take your money further and help you to indulge in a few luxuries from time to time
+Don’t assume that luxe experiences are only for the rich.
+Follow these tips and hacks that will take your money further and help you indulge in a few luxuries from time to time